Red X iconGreen tick iconYellow tick icon

 Find a supervisor

-Potential supervisors (Dr Arjan Abeynaike, Dr Sam Lowrey and Associate Professor Michael Jack) and their research interests can be found in the Physics site.
+Potential supervisors (Dr Arjan Abeynaike, Dr Sam Lowrey and Professor Michael Jack) and their research interests can be found in the Physics site.

 View Physics staff pages